BND Hamburger Icon

 4. Control your risk.

 “Determine what percentage of your account that you want to invest on any given trade.
 [If you were to] divide your portfolio into slices of pie, make sure to have a large portion left if an investment goes against you.
 It doesn’t make sense to over-allocate or use leverage if the negative consequences are catastrophic to your account.
-Many professionals never risk more than 3% to 5% of their account, so when they are incorrect, in excess of 95% of the account is intact.” – Alan Knuckman, chief marketing strategist at Bulls Eye Option
+Many professionals never risk more than 3 percent to 5 percent of their account, so when they are incorrect, in excess of 95 percent of the account is intact.” – Alan Knuckman, chief marketing strategist at Bulls Eye Option

 5. Research the competition.